The first book showing how neuroscience can be applied to solve pressing environmental problems & transform the environmental movement. Read more

 **NEW REWARD*** [FAST TRACK] PLAY & EXPERIMENT: Learn about decision science (and game theory) during a fun evening of playing games!
 Participate in an experiment that may appear in the book!
 This interactive event takes place in SAN FRANCISCO; there will be food and prizes.
 Date TBD.Estimated delivery:

 FRIENDS & COLLEAGUES PACKAGE: Four copies of Choices for Change to share with friends, family and colleagues.
-Free delivery to a single address in the U.S.Estimated delivery:Add $20 USD to ship outside the US
+Free delivery to a single address in the U.S.Estimated delivery:Ships anywhere in the world

-BOOK LAUNCH INVITATION: Invitation to the book release party in San Francisco plus a copy of Choices for Change - signed in person or delivered anywhere in the U.S.Estimated delivery:Add $10 USD to ship outside the US
+BOOK LAUNCH INVITATION: Invitation to the book release party in San Francisco plus a copy of Choices for Change - signed in person or delivered anywhere in the U.S.Estimated delivery:Ships anywhere in the world

 4 backers All gone!

 [FAST TRACK] COLLABORATOR + THANK YOU PACKAGE: Involve yourself in the process!
 We will send you each chapter as it is written and you will have an opportunity to provide your feedback (throughout the summer and fall of 2014).
 PLUS a printed thank you in the acknowledgement section.
 Plus a signed copy of Choices for Change delivered anywhere in the world.Estimated delivery:Ships anywhere in the world